SamirMarin/github-actions-by-example/chap2-deployment-workflow/s2-the-services.md

 }
 ```

-we can build and run this server by running the following commands from the root of our project.
+To build and run this server, use the following commands from the root of our project:

 ```bash
 go build -o workout-management-service ./workout-management-service
 ```

-This will run a server on port 1323.
-You can test the server by running the following command.
+Executing these commands will activate the server on port 1323.
+To test the server, you can use the command:

 ```bash
 curl localhost:1323
 ```
-This should return a 404 response, since we have no routes configured.
+Since we haven’t configured any routes yet, this should return a 404 response.

 ### Adding a routes

 #### The create route
-Let's add a route for creating a workout.
-We will add a route that listens for POST requests on the /create endpoint.
+Let's implement a route for creating a workout.
+We'll set up an endpoint to handle POST requests at /create.

-To do this we will add a create function to our main.go file.
+We'll modify our main.go file to include a create function:

 ```go
 package main